 - 1. Turn the dial counterclockwise to open the air vent in the console compartment. - 2.
 Turn on the climate control system and adjust the temperature to cool. - 3.
-Set the mode control if or ii. - ► The cool air is diverted through the air vent.
+Set the mode control in or it. - ► The cool air is diverted through the air vent.

-○ Console Compartment
+■ Console Compartment